How to cross the border (Allenby/King Hussein Bridge)

 4. Get on a bus

-Finally, the bus comes.
+Finally, the bus arrives.
 Get on it.

-Your passport, Exit Form with a stamp, and the receipt are returned.
+Your passport, Exit Form with a stamp, and receipt are returned.
 Pay 3 JD for the bus and 1.25 JD for the baggage (2011).

 5. On the bus